Arty2/tick/README.md

 ## Options

-The toolbar provides access to the manual for quick reference to mouse and keyboard shortcuts, and quick access to important toggles (sound, theme, fullscreen) and timer reset.
+The toolbar provides access to the manual for quick reference to mouse and keyboard shortcuts, and quick access to important toggles (sound, theme, fullscreen), timer reset, and three presets (5, 10, 25 minutes).
 It first appears at the bottom-right and hides itself after a few moments.
 Tap or hover your mouse over this area to reveal it.
+You may not add or subtract from the timer when paused.

 ### Touch events

 - *Tap* once on the timer or label to start, if not already started. *Tap* again to pause or un-pause.
 - *Tap* once to reset and stop the timer, if overtime.
 - *Double Tap* anywhere to go into fullscreen.
-- *Swipe up* 👆 to add 10 minutes to the timer, if not already paused.
+- *Swipe up* 👆 to add 10 minutes to the timer.
-- *Swipe down* 👇 to subtract 5 minutes from the timer, if not already paused.
+- *Swipe down* 👇 to subtract 5 minutes from the timer.
-- *Swipe left* 👈 to add 1 minute, if not already paused.
+- *Swipe left* 👈 to add 1 minute.
-- *Swipe right* 👉 to subtract 1 minute, if not already paused.
+- *Swipe right* 👉 to subtract 1 minute.

 ### Mouse events

 - *Click* once on the timer or label to start, if not already started. *Click* again to pause or un-pause.
 - *Click* once to reset and stop the timer, if overtime.
 - *Double Click* anywhere to go into fullscreen.
+- *Scroll up* to add 1 minute.
+- *Scroll down* to subtract 1 minute.

 ### Keyboard shortcuts

-- <kbd>Enter</kbd> to start at 10 minutes, if not already paused.
+- <kbd>Enter</kbd> to start at 10 minutes.
 Will subsequently restart the timer.
 - <kbd>Space</kbd> to start at 10 minutes, or pause if started, or restart at 10 minutes if into overtime.
-- *Up arrow* <kbd>↑</kbd> to add 10 minutes to the timer, if not already paused.
+- *Up arrow* <kbd>↑</kbd> to add 10 minutes to the timer.
-- *Down arrow* <kbd>↓</kbd> to subtract 5 minutes from the timer, if not already paused.
+- *Down arrow* <kbd>↓</kbd> to subtract 5 minutes from the timer.
-- *Left arrow* <kbd>←</kbd> to add 1 minute, if not already paused.
+- *Left arrow* <kbd>←</kbd> to add 1 minute.
-- *Right arrow* <kbd>→</kbd> to subtract 1 minute, if not already paused.
+- *Right arrow* <kbd>→</kbd> to subtract 1 minute.
 - <kbd>Page Up</kbd> to go into fullscreen mode. <kbd>Page Up</kbd> or <kbd>Esc</kbd> to exit fullscreen.
 - <kbd>Page Down</kbd> to toggle the theme between dark (default) and light.
 - <kbd>End</kbd> to reset and stop the timer.